-Most of the 2021 monitoring season was conducted under near drought or drought conditions, so most samples were collected during low or dry flow regimes.
-All sites had exceedances for the total phosphorus standard load (0.15 mg/L) during all flow regimes (Figures 27a-i).
+Most of the 2022 monitoring season was conducted under near drought or drought conditions, so most samples were collected during low or dry flow regimes.
+Majority of sites had exceedances for the total phosphorus standard load (0.15 mg/L) during higher flow regimes (Figures 20a-i).

 In the last ten years, discharge from two WWTP have either been rerouted from the Vermillion River to the Mississippi River (Empire, 2008) or decommissioned and re-routed to the Empire WWTP (Elko New Market, 2012).
 Following the 2006 upgrades to the Empire WWTP and then the subsequent rerouting of the discharge to the Mississippi River (2008), total phosphorus concentrations at VR803 and VR0020 have shown great improvement.
 As shown in Figures 27h and 27i, historical sample concentrations show much greater variability in frequency and magnitude of standard exceedances across flow regimes.
-In comparison, water quality data collected in 2021 were consistently at or below the standard line, with only a few exceedances during the different flow regimes.
+In comparison, water quality data collected in 2022 were consistently at or below the standard line, with only a few exceedances during the higher flow regimes.

-Though the Elko New Market WWTP was decommissioned and re-routed in 2012, total phosphorus levels are consistently at or near the standard during all flow regimes at VR24 (Figure 27a), though 2021 showed high level exceedances in both high and low flow regimes.
+Though the Elko New Market WWTP was decommissioned and re-routed in 2012, historical total phosphorus levels are consistently at or near the standard during all flow regimes at VR24 (Figure 20a), though 2022 showed high level exceedances across all regimes.
 The concentrations found at or near the standard could be a result of legacy phosphorus still present in the river and may continue to impact phosphorus levels for years to come.

-Figure 27a.
+Figure 20a.
 Load duration curve for total phosphorus at VR24.